fangohr/paper-supplement-standard-problem-dmi/README.md

 This repository contains scripts and notebooks to reproduce the four standard problems specified in the paper.
-The majority of the problems are specified with a material based on Permalloy (Py):
+The majority of the problems are specified with an artificial ferromagnetic material:

     D     :: 3     mJ m^-2
     A     :: 13    pJ m^-1